Question: Boiler manholes

 Question: Light oil

-Is it possible to replace atomizing media ( Compressed air in present
+Is it possible to replace atomizing media (Compressed air in present condition)

 No it is NOT possible.
 The light oil must not be heated higher than its